Trump heads into tough week with budget, health care battles

 The symbolic 100-day mark for the administration is Saturday.
 That’s the same day government could shut down without a budget deal.
 Trump has announced a rally in Pennsylvania that day.

 Despite Trump’s dismissal that the 100-day marker is “artificial,” the White House is planning a packed week of activities leading up to Saturday.
-Trump will sign executive orders on energy and rural policies, dine with Supreme Court justices, meet with the president of Argentina and travel to Atlanta for a National Rifle Association event.
+Trump will sign executive orders on energy and rural policies, meet with the president of Argentina and travel to Atlanta for a National Rifle Association event.
 Top aides will also fan out around the country to promote the administration.

 Aides stressed on Sunday talk shows that funding a wall along the U.S.-Mexican border and a vote on an effort to repeal and replace President Barack Obama’s health care law were priorities.
 But they also suggested a shutdown could be avoided.